biensurerodezee/kartonCSS/README.md

 # Karton CSS

 A lightweight, classless CSS framework inspired by cardboard-style design and Sakura CSS.
-Designed to work beautifully with the [Karton web component framework](https://github.com/biensurerodezee/kartoncss).
+Designed to work beautifully with the [KartonJS web component framework](https://github.com/biensurerodezee/kartoncss).

 ---